 1. JMIR is trying to introduce a more consistent format of titles, following roughly an "Issue or Intervention in Demographic/Disease/Condition: Method/Study Design" format.
 An example is "Usability of Wearable Devices for Patients with Heart Failure: Observational Study."
 The method part (ie, the study design) should describe how something was done and/or what was done.

-- In particular, for RCTs, the title format should be "Intervention in Condition/for Target Group: Randomized Controlled Trial," for systematic reviews, it is "Intervention in Condition/for Target Group: Systematic Review."
+- In particular, for RCTs, the title format should be "Intervention in Condition/for Target Group: Randomized Controlled Trial" (title format as per CONSORT-EHEALTH for Randomized Controlled Trials); for systematic reviews, it is "Intervention in Condition/for Target Group: Systematic Review" (identify the report as a systematic review, meta-analysis, or both, as per PRISMA, see Where to find PRISMA, SPIRIT and other reporting guidelines).
 Slight deviations in the first title part are permissible, but the method part must be consistent

 - "Feasibility study" or "Pilot study" does not sufficiently characterize a study design, it characterizes the purpose/objective of the study.
 A study design is for example cohort study, questionnaire study, qualitative focus group study, randomized controlled trial etc. (see below), which can be enhanced with further qualifiers, e.g. "Feasibility Randomized Controlled Trial" or "Pilot Questionnaire Study".

 - Other "method/study design" qualifiers which have been used include:

 - Qualitative Study